binkleybloom/PrinterGenerator/README.md

 * `--location`: The "location" of the printer.
 If not provided, this will default to the value of `--printername`.
 * `--displayname`: The visual name that shows up in the Printers & Scanners pane of the System Preferences, and in the print dialogue boxes.
 Also used in the Munki pkginfo.
 If not provided, this will default to the value of `--printername`.
 * `--desc`: Used only in the Munki pkginfo.
 If not provided, will default to an empty string ("").
+* `--driverpkg`: Used only in the Munki pkginfo.
+Will set a required install of specified driver installation pkg.
 * `--options`: Any number of printer options that should be specified.
 These should be space-delimited key=value pairs, such as "HPOptionDuplexer=True OutputMode=normal".
 * `--version`: The version number of the Munki pkginfo.
 Defaults to "1.0".

 ### Figuring out options: